sheldon18/cinebox/README.md

 This website is an e-commerce website built as a part of the Code Institute Full Stack Software Development course.
-This milestone-4 project is an online movie store for potential customers to browse and buy 4k Blu-ray discs.
+This milestone-4 project is an online movie store for potential customers to browse and buy 4k Blu-ray movie discs.
 All content is for educational purposes and I request that no real credit card information is submitted into the payment form.